faisalmlalani/faisalmlalani.github.io/_posts/2020-04-07-the-crazy-ones-in-ladakh.md

 We had no choice, it was the cheapest option.
 Most tourists fly straight to Leh, but my boss denied my request for a raise, even when I citied “pretty cool trip to the Himalayas” on the request form.
 I personally don’t get why it was denied.

 We chugged along the windy roads as we road up and down mountainous terrain, grasping one another’s arms as the car lurched this way and that.
 Shubham and I made some pretty good friends as we hugged our fellow passengers for dear life.
-They were all Kashmiri locals, and exhaled their character and their beauty with every breath.
+They were all Kashmiri locals, and exhaled their character with every breath and gesture.

 I’m going to interject here and point out that Kashmiri people are _beautiful_.
 The color of their eyes is the color of the ice that encompasses the frontiers of their land.
 The first Kashmiri people I saw I thought, _Hm, there’s another few who won the genetic lottery._ Nope.
 THEY ALL WON.